Understanding Market Sentiment

 There are many ways in which market sentiment is used as a market indicator.
 Then there are even more interpretations for what that data could mean.

 It’s important to realize that no market indicators should be taken alone as fact.
 Why?
-Market indicators are in the business of predicting the future, which, in the stock market and otherwise, is a tough thing to do.
+Market indicators are in the business of predicting the future, which, in the stock market and otherwise, is a difficult thing to do.

 In forecasting the general trajectory of the stock market, investor sentiment is sometimes used as a contrary indicator.